joshuaombasa/TWEENY-TWITTER-CLONE-APP/README.md

 Redux
 Contributing
 We welcome contributions to Tweevea!
 If you have an idea for a new feature or found a bug, please feel free to open a pull request or an issue on our Github repository.
+License
+This project is licensed under the MIT License - see the LICENSE.md file for details.